pulumi/docs/README.md

 - **Subscribe to our YouTube Channel, [PulumiTV](https://www.youtube.com/@PulumiTV)** - Learn about AI / ML essentials, launches, workshops, demos and more.
 - **Follow our [LinkedIn](https://www.linkedin.com/company/pulumi/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-community)** - Uncover company news, achievements, and behind-the-scenes glimpses.

-## Pulumi roadmap

-Review the planned work for the upcoming quarter and a selected backlog of issues that are on our mind but not yet scheduled on the [Pulumi Roadmap.](https://github.com/orgs/pulumi/projects/44)

-## Pulumi resources
+## Pulumi developer resources

 Delve deeper into Pulumi with additional resources:

 - [Get Started with Pulumi](https://www.pulumi.com/docs/get-started/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Deploy a simple application in AWS, Azure, Google Cloud, or Kubernetes using Pulumi.
 - [Registry](https://www.pulumi.com/registry/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Search for packages and learn about the supported resources you need.
 Install the package directly into your project, browse the API documentation, and start building.
+- [Pulumi Blog](https://www.pulumi.com/blog/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources) - Stay in the loop with our latest tech announcements, insightful articles, and updates.
 - [Try Pulumi AI](https://www.pulumi.com/ai/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources) - Use natural-language prompts to generate Pulumi infrastructure-as-code programs in any language.

-- [Pulumi Blog](https://www.pulumi.com/blog/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources) - Stay in the loop with our latest tech announcements, insightful articles, and updates.
+## Pulumi roadmap

+Review the planned work for the upcoming quarter and a selected backlog of issues that are on our mind but not yet scheduled on the [Pulumi Roadmap.](https://github.com/orgs/pulumi/projects/44)